 Old Speck Trail: (7.6 miles, 7 hours, challenging) Old Speck affords spectacular views from an open observation tower at the summit.
 Follow the white-blazed Appalachian Trail south along Cascade Brook.
 The trail crosses many streams then ascends the north shoulder, rising out of the woods and offering frequent views of the Notch.
 The summit and tower are reached via a 0.3-mile spur reached at approximately 3.5 miles from the trailhead.
 The Grafton Loop Trail continues on from the summit, descending southeastward.

 Eyebrow Loop Trail: (2.2 miles round trip, 2-3 hours, challenging) rises steeply to an "eyebrow" shelf/overlook on Old Speck Mountain at 2,900 feet.
 Follow the white-blazed Appalachian Trail south for 0.1 miles to the start of the orange-blazed Eyebrow Trail.
 Passing through a stand of magnificent hardwoods, the trail rises gently until it reaches the steeper precipice section.
 Portions of the orange-blazed ascent involve ladders/steel rungs: the descent following the Appalachian Trail is steep but involves no climbing.
 Those wishing to avoid the rungs and ladders can go up and back the AT portion for a 2.6-mile roundtrip.
 The Eyebrow may not be suited for small children, especially in wet conditions.
+Natural Heritage Hike for Eyebrow Loop and Appalachian Trail Natural Heritage Hikes are narratives that guide hikers through the rich ecological, geological, and cultural elements encountered on 25 of Maine's most popular hiking trails.
+These descriptions provide the hiker with the what, how, and why of the natural environments they are walking through.
+View all Natural Heritage Hikes.

 East Side of Route 26